Technology is our second Home

 return to previously viewed page

-Technology reorganizes things
+Technology reorganizes how things get done.

 Things are in the saddle and ride humankind

-Technology is not an endless circuit of material things flowing out of inventions, tools, and laboratories into a life, it is the very fabric of the life we are living.
+Technology is not an endless circuit of material things flowing out of inventions, tools, and laboratories into a life, it is the very human fabric of the life we are living.

 links